-Opossums get a bad rap as garage invaders and creepy little animals that wander up onto our porches at night.
+Opossums get a bad rap as garage invaders and “creepy looking” animals that wander up onto our porches at night.
 They’re not the cutest, in fact, some go as far as calling them ugly.
-The reality is, opossums are fascinating creatures, incredibly useful, and typically misunderstood.
-Here are a few interesting facts about opossums (and yes, the “o” is silent) that will make you think before you shoo them out of your yard!
+The reality is, opossums are incredibly useful, and typically misunderstood.
+Here are a few fascinating opossum facts (and yes, the “o” is silent) that will make you think before you shoo them away from your yard!

 1. Opossums Kill Ticks by the Thousands

 Opossums are voracious eaters that will try anything they find, something you know quite well if you’ve ever found one pawing through your garbage bins.
 Ticks, particularly the black-legged ticks like deer ticks that are responsible for the spread of Lyme disease, appear to be a top item on the opossum’s menu.
 Several years ago, biologists from the Cary Institute put opossums and other species, like chipmunks, squirrels, mice, and catbirds to the test, giving each animal 100 ticks to eat.
 Opossums ate far more ticks than any other animal, leading scientists to estimate that just one opossum eats, on average, 5,000 ticks each year.
 See some of our tick remedies here!

 2. The Only Known North American Marsupial